The scale of the crisis

 OAP Intake Administrator · Government-contracted body

-The IIO administers OAP registrations, Determination of Needs (DON) assessments, and core service invitations.
-They are the direct operational bottleneck between registration and service delivery.
+The IIO administers OAP registrations, Determination of Needs (DON) assessments, and core service invitations under contract with MCCSS.

-Accountability record: The DON assessment process — a 4+ hour phone-based evaluation — is administered by the IIO.
-Families wait years after registration before reaching this step.
+Public record: Public record: The DON assessment is a multi-hour phone-based evaluation administered by the IIO.
+Families report waiting years after registration before reaching this step.

 These officials and bodies have mandates to hold the government accountable.
 They need constituent contact, complaint filings, and public pressure to act.